preetpatel/PreetPatel/README.md

 ## 👋 Kia Ora!

-My name is Preet Patel and I'm the Head of MARRE Labs.
+My name is Preet Patel and I'm the Head of MATTR Labs.
 I love to tell stories through the projects that I work on.
 I primarily work on the web side of things but also have a keen interest in iOS programming